whatsupcoders/Neumorphism/README.md

 <br/>
 <p float="left" ><img src ="assets/smartwatch.png" />   <img src ="assets/smartwatch2.png" /></p>

-<p> Inorder to display a simple card with title, subject and  message, below is the code snippet used. </p>
+<p> In order to display a simple card with title, subject and  message, below is the code snippet used. </p>

 Usage:
 ```html